 It can be difficult, but yes, younger people can get disability benefits.
 No matter what age you are, you can qualify for Social Security disability if you can prove that you meet Social Security’s criteria for disability.

-It can seem more difficult to get benefits when you are younger because there are some special rules that make it easier for applicants to get benefits if they are over 50.
+It can seem more difficult to get benefits when you’re younger because there are some special rules that make it easier to get benefits if you’re over 50.

 As a younger person, there are several ways that you can qualify for benefits.